IEEE 802.11: 802.11ba

+802.11bb

+IEEE 802.11bb is a networking protocol standard in the IEEE 802.11 set of protocols that uses infrared light for communications.

 802.11be

-IEEE 802.11be Extremely High Throughput (EHT) is the potential next amendment to the 802.11 IEEE standard, and will likely be designated as Wi-Fi 7.
-It will build upon 802.11ax, focusing on WLAN indoor and outdoor operation with stationary and pedestrian speeds in the 2.4 GHz, 5 GHz, and 6 GHz frequency bands.
+IEEE 802.11be Extremely High Throughput (EHT) is the next amendment to the 802.11 IEEE standard, and is designated as Wi-Fi 7.
+It builds upon 802.11ax, focusing on WLAN indoor and outdoor operation with stationary and pedestrian speeds in the 2.4 GHz, 5 GHz, and 6 GHz frequency bands.

 Common misunderstandings about achievable throughput

 Across all variations of 802.11, maximum achievable throughputs are given either based on measurements under ideal conditions or in the layer-2 data rates.
 However, this does not apply to typical deployments in which data is being transferred between two endpoints, of which at least one is typically connected to a wired infrastructure and the other endpoint is connected to an infrastructure via a wireless link.

 This means that, typically, data frames pass an 802.11 (WLAN) medium and are being converted to 802.3 (Ethernet) or vice versa.
 Due to the difference in the frame (header) lengths of these two media, the application's packet size determines the speed of the data transfer.
 This means applications that use small packets (e.g., VoIP) create dataflows with high-overhead traffic (i.e., a low goodput).
 Other factors that contribute to the overall application data rate are the speed with which the application transmits the packets (i.e., the data rate) and, of course, the energy with which the wireless signal is received.
 The latter is determined by distance and by the configured output power of the communicating devices.